tomkolron/hof/README.md

     hof [OPTIONS] --query <QUERY> --path <PATH>

 OPTIONS:
+    -h, --headers <HEADERS>          Tell the program wether to get http headers for all domains or not [default: true]
-    -h, --help                 Print help information
+        --help                       Print help information
-    -p, --path <PATH>          A path you want your project to be saved at -q, --query <QUERY>        A query for hackerone -t, --timeout <TIMEOUT>    Set timeout for each request in seconds [default: 8] -V, --version              Print version information
+    -p, --path <PATH>                A path you want your project to be saved at -q, --query <QUERY>              A query for hackerone -s, --subdomains <SUBDOMAINS>    Tell the program wether to find subdomains for scopes with wildcards or not [default: true]
+    -t, --timeout <TIMEOUT>          Set timeout for each request in seconds [default: 8] -V, --version                    Print version information
 ```